 Melbourne’s climate tends to be subtropical, which is great for outdoor activities.
 It’s also quite windy, which is great for surfers.
 For those who don’t surf, there are plenty of indoor entertainment options to enjoy.

 The Australian Centre for Contemporary Art (ACCA) features contemporary art by international and local artists.
-ACCA hosts several talks, lectures, performances, and events throughout the year.
+ACCA hosts several talks, lectures, performances, and events throughout the year in Melbourne.
 Entry is free.

 The Australian Music Vault is a free exhibition for music lovers.
 It includes interactive experiences, recordings of interviews with musicians and other industry professionals, and even an exhibition of costumes international stars have worn at iconic concerts.
 Entry is free.

-Royal Botanic Gardens Victoria, Melbourne Gardens has treats for all tastes, including lakes for picnics and punting, plant collections for gardening buffs, guided walks, the Aboriginal Heritage Walk, cafes, and a children’s garden.
+Royal Botanic Gardens Victoria has two locations in Victoria, one in Melbourne and one in Cranbourne.
+The Melbourne Gardens has treats for all tastes, including lakes for picnics and punting, plant collections for gardening buffs, guided walks, the Aboriginal Heritage Walk, cafes, and a children’s garden.
 Entry is free.
 The Botanic Garden is only one of many gardens in Melbourne.
 A city guide can show you where to find them all.
+Alternatively, you can explore them at your leisure, uncovering treasures as you go.

-Cycling is a popular activity; in fact, many people cycle as their chosen means of transport.
+Cycling is a popular activity in Melbourne; in fact, many people cycle as their chosen means of transport.
 Cyclists make use of the city’s cycling network, which has over 135km of on and off-road routes.

 If you want to save time and money – and stress – then yes, it is definitely worth using a buyers’ agent.
 Their expert knowledge of the local market makes buying real estate in Melbourne easy.
 They know the pros and cons of different suburbs and have access to the latest data that impacts sales, including capital growth and recent sales prices.
 They have networks of industry-related professionals, which gives them the inside track when it comes to finding off-market properties.